mlabs-haskell/lambda-buffers/docs/design.md

 and their declared semantics are indeed valid.

-The *Codegen* component consumes the *Compiler Output* that contains all the information necessary to perform valid and robust code generation.
+The *Codegen* component consumes the *Compiler Output* that contains all the information necessary to perform valid and robust code generation. *Frontend* communicates with the *Codegen* to understand its *Capabilities*, enabling each *Codegen* module to gradually build up support for desired opaque types and declared semantics.